 Formal tests, examinations and assessment tasks

 All absences from assessments need to be covered by written evidence.
-Students who are absent due to illness, injury or similar mitigating factors, may be required to submit a certificate from a medical practitioner.
+Students who are absent due to illness, injury or similar mitigating factors are required to submit a certificate from a medical practitioner or similar authorising officer, unless there are exceptional circumstances.
 If the student is absent for a reason other than illness, the learning area is to be contacted by phone on the day of the assessment.
 Absences for non-essential activities will not be accepted as a valid reason for missing assessments and students may be asked to substantiate the reason for any non-medical absences.